The Short Stack

 Are we learning — or just repeating?

 The layer most teams skip.
-And yet it is the layer that can bring calm to the chaos of transformation type work.
+And yet it is the layer that can bring calm to the chaos of transformation work.

 Treat retrospectives like a competitive advantage.
 Because they are.